mateusabelli/flamenco/web/project-website/content/usage/worker-configuration/_index.md

 | Linux    | `$HOME/.local/share/flamenco`                                 |
 | Windows  | `C:\Users\UserName\AppData\Local\Blender Foundation\Flamenco` |
 | macOS    | `$HOME/Library/Application Support/Flamenco`                  |

+These files are not intended to be manually edited.
+If you want to reset your Worker and make it act like it's brand new, shut down the worker, delete these files, and restart the Worker again.
+Be sure to delete the old Worker from the Flamenco Manager web interface as well.

 ## Configuration from Environment Variables